Wide-angle effects in multi-tracer power spectra with Doppler corrections: Introduction

 When considering correlations of two tracers (see e.g. \cite{McDonald:2009ud, Bonvin:2013ogt, Bacon:2014uja, Gaztanaga:2015jrs,Hall:2016bmm,Lepori:2017twd,Breton:2018wzk, DiDio:2018zmk,DiDio:2020jvo,Beutler:2020evf,Beutler:2021eqq}), the leading Doppler contribution to the 2PCF scales instead as $(\H/k)P_{\rm m}$ -- and in this case it is consistent to neglect the potential contributions.
 Note that it is also consistent in the case of single-tracer correlations at unequal redshifts.

-\red{Furthermore, we highlight the fact that the leading wide-angle contribution to $\delta^s$ scales as $r/d \sim d^{-1}/k$, where $r$ is the comoving separation of the galaxy pair and $d$ is the line-of-sight comoving distance to the galaxy pair (see \autoref{fig1} and \autoref{s1.1}).
-As a consequence, the leading wide-angle and leading Doppler contributions are of the same order -- so that a consistent treatment requires the inclusion of both (e.g. \cite{Castorina:2021xzs,Noorikuhani:2022bwc}).}
+{Furthermore, we highlight the fact that the leading wide-angle contribution to $\delta^s$ scales as $r/d \sim d^{-1}/k$, where $r$ is the comoving separation of the galaxy pair and $d$ is the line-of-sight comoving distance to the galaxy pair (see \autoref{fig1} and \autoref{s1.1}).
+As a consequence, the leading wide-angle and leading Doppler contributions are of the same order -- so that a consistent treatment requires the inclusion of both (e.g. \cite{Castorina:2021xzs,Noorikuhani:2022bwc}).} \CC{In addition to this, for a consistent treatment we need to include radial derivatives of the growth rate, the biases, and other variables which appear.
+In an expansion in $r/d$, derivative terms appear at order $\sim r{\cal H}$ when approaching $z\sim 1$~-- i.e., distances of the Hubble scale to the galaxy pair -- and so are also needed for a consistent treatment.
+In both cases these have been neglected in previous analyses.}

 We define the transforms \cite{Szalay:1997cc,Matsubara:1999du,Bertacca:2012tp} \be A^n_\ell(\r) = \int {\ud^3\k \over (2\pi)^3}\,(\I k)^{-n}\cl_\ell(\hat\k\cdot\hat\r) \,\e^{\I \k\cdot\r}\,\delta_{\rm m}(\k), \ee where $\cl_\ell$ is a Legendre polynomial, and then we can express \eqref{1a} as \be {\delta^s(\r_i)\over b_i} = \Big(1+ { \beta_i\over 3} \Big)A^0_0(\r_i)+ {2\over3}\beta_i\, A^0_2(\r_i) +\beta_i\,\alpha_i \,A^1_1(\r_i) \quad \mbox{where}\quad\beta_i\equiv {f_i\over b_i}. \ee It follows that the 2PCF in redshift space, $\xi_{{g}}(\r_1,\r_2)=\langle \delta^s(\r_1)\,\delta^s(\r_2)\rangle $, is given by